 Although a huge sum has been spent on advertisements to boost the image of the Hong Kong Police Force, the problem of police brutality and its abusive use of power remains serious in the entire society.
-As mentioned earlier, in the past years there have been many cases, where the Hong Kong Police Force has brutally and barbarically interfered into peaceful public processions and meetings.
+In the past years there have been many cases, where the Hong Kong Police Force has brutally and barbarically interfered into peaceful public processions and meetings.